JUNE - JULY 2025

 Explorations in universal interface for AI to interact with the digital world.
 Using IBM CUGA framework, #1 on AppWorld benchmark and #2 on WebArena.

-→ Four-week mini-MVP exploring the supervision interface for a computer-using agent operating across arbitrary web environments.
+→ Four-week mini-MVP exploring the supervision interface for a computer-using agent across web environments.

-→ Built on IBM's CUGA framework (then #1 on AppWorld, #2 on WebArena).
-Interface work was the deliverable.
+Built on IBM's CUGA framework (then #1 on AppWorld, #2 on WebArena).

-→ Core insight: the interface the agent is using is not what the supervisor needs to see.
+Core insight: Being able to see and evaluate the agent on a turn-by-turn basis isn't what the users want to see.
 What they need is a legible representation of intent, progress, and risk.

-→ Established a two-level task log, plan-preview-before-execute, and irreversibility-gated confirmations.
-The category converged on versions of all three over the next year.
+Established a two-level task log, plan-preview-before-execute, and irreversibility-gated confirmation.

 → What we got wrong: underestimating how much supervision cost matters when tasks run longer than a few minutes.
 Watching a cursor move slowly around a screen isn't engaging for users!